ryan-roemer/loose-bits/_posts/2012-03-24-return-oriented-programming-acm-tissec-paper.md

 return-oriented programming has advanced *significantly* past that described in our paper.
 Since our original research, the attack has found its way into [voting machines][vote], [routers][routers], [mobile devices][ios] and other places.
-It is fascinating (and scary) to see the ways in which this attack technique has now entered the mainstream, but I'm at least happy to have (in a small way) helped expose the problem to software vendors early to give them a chance to build up defenses against return-oriented programming.
+It is fascinating (and scary) to see the ways in which the technique has now entered the mainstream, but I'm at least happy to have (in a small way) helped expose the problem to software vendors early to give them a chance to build up defenses against return-oriented programming.